-Visiting scholars are senior scholars and distinguished visitors who (1) hold a doctoral degree or the foreign equivalent and (2) an appointment comparable to that of a UCLA faculty member, and (3) are in most cases on temporary leave from their universities or research centers.
+Visiting scholars are distinguished visitors who (1) hold a doctoral degree or the international equivalent and (2) a faculty appointment comparable to that of a UCLA faculty member, and (3) are in most cases on temporary leave from their universities or research centers.

 Visiting scholars are in residence for relatively short periods of time, usually no longer than a year.
-Visiting scholars usually conduct research conceived and funded prior to coming to UCLA.
+They usually conduct research conceived and funded prior to coming to UCLA.
 While in some cases they collaborate on research projects and publications with UCLA faculty members, these collaborations are in all cases established prior to their arrival at UCLA.
-Ordinarily, visiting scholars are self-supported; that is they have funding from their home universities or from outside grant or funding agencies.

 Visiting Scholars are largely independent and autonomous.
 They interact with faculty sponsors, students, and other faculty, but they receive no formal mentoring or guidance.

-Fees: The Department of Public Policy charges a Visiting Scholar fee of $3,000 per quarter or $9,000 per year.
-This fee covers costs currently charged by the university to process visa applications and Bruin Card applications as well as faculty and staff time in facilitating and advising visiting scholars with their research/study program while at UCLA, administration of the departmental Visiting Scholar program and overhead charges on facilities and equipment.
+The Department of Public Policy charges a Visiting Scholar fee of $3,000 per academic quarter [Fall (September through December), Winter (January through March), and Spring (April through June)] or $9,000 per academic year (September through June)].
+There is an additional fee of $3,000 for the Summer term (June through September).
+The fees cover costs currently charged by the University to process visa and Bruin Card applications; faculty and staff time in facilitating and advising Visiting Scholars with their research/study program while at UCLA; administration of the departmental Visiting Scholar program; and overhead charges on facilities and equipment.